illiliti/eiwd/src/iwd.config.rst

        networks are highly RSSI sensitive, so it is still possible for IWD to prefer 2.4Ghz APs in certain circumstances.

+       A value of 0.0 will disable the 5GHz band and prevent scanning or connecting on those frequencies.

    * - BandModifier6Ghz
      - Values: floating point value (default: **1.0**)

        Increase or decrease the preference for 6GHz access points by increasing or decreasing the value of this modifier.
 Since 6GHz networks are highly RSSI sensitive, this gives an option to prefer 6GHz APs over 5GHz APs.

+       A value of 0.0 will disable the 6GHz band and prevent scanning or connecting on those frequencies.

 Scan
 ----